Yffum/bike-balance-app/notes2.md

 - [ ] Create proper output file for godot instead of using print output
 - [ ] Add warning for minimum samples not reached when timeout
 - [ ] Add way to pause or stop simulation from app
+- [ ] New output stat: total number of expected rental/return failures over next hour, to demonstrate the state of the system

 ### Station